jerbaroo/monad-portal/README.md

 Telescope applications are intended to be integrated with the wonderul [Reflex](https://reflex-frp.org/) and [Servant](https://www.servant.dev/) libraries.
-However this is not a hard requirement, a core part of Telescope's design is: don't force the user to do everything the Telescope way.
+However this is not a hard requirement, a core part of Telescope's design is don't force the user to do everything the Telescope way.
 You can swap out the server provided by Telescope, or use a different frontend library.
 Currently the only component that is required is the Telescope-provided database, in the future this requirement will also be removed.

 ## Why create Telescope?
 There are many different web frameworks out there, and they all have pros and cons.
 They pretty much all allow you to write reuseable components.
 Some can ship a small file to the client, some allow you to write your server-side and